LightningPiggy/cases/GenesisPiggy/readme.md

 # GenesisPiggy

 BlackCoffee's original cardboard pig has been reimagined in filament and can now be printed as easily, and cheaply, as fiat money.
-This is a draft design so expect some tweaks and please do share any issues you may face or ideas you have to improve it.
+This is a draft design so expect some tweaks and please do share any ideas you may have to improve it.

 Recommended material: PLA or PETG